tom-draper/api-analytics/README.md

 Your API will now log and store incoming request data on all valid routes.
 Your logged data can be viewed using two methods:

-1. Through visualizations and statistics on our dashboard
+1. Through visualizations and statistics on the dashboard
-2. Accessed directly via our data API
+2. Accessed directly via the data API

-You can use the same API key across multiple APIs, but all your data will appear in the same dashboard.
+You can use the same API key across multiple APIs, but all of your data will appear in the same dashboard.
 We recommend generating a new API key for each additional API server you want analytics for.

 #### Dashboard